 We also receive specific project funding for some PhD studentships each year.
 Eligibility criteria will be specific to the nature of each project and its funding source.
-We are open to applicants for prospective PhD students to work on the following funded projects starting in 2020/21:
+Projects will be added here when they are available.

 Other funding for PhD studies